templexxx/u64/README.md

 ### Other Hash Set

 The overhead is matter in normal hash set, because of the bucket linker.
-And it's really hard to make it wait-free.
+It's really hard to make it wait-free.

 ### Others